How Much Compensation For A Testicular Cancer Misdiagnosis?

 While you’re receiving treatment from any medical professional, such as your GP, oncologist or surgeon, they have a duty of care towards you.
 This means that they must provide care and treatment which follows the standards of good professional practice.
 If they fail to provide you with this level of care and you unnecessarily suffer harm as a result, it is a breach of this duty.

-Therefore, you need to prove the following to have an eligible testicular cancer misdiagnosis claim:
+Therefore, you must prove the following to have an eligible testicular cancer misdiagnosis claim:

 There are many ways through which medical negligence could occur, leading to a testicular cancer claim: